triggan/neptune-workshop-ui/README.md

 5. In the Security Group console, find the security group associated with the Neptune cluster.
 You noted this in step **3f** from the previous section.
 Highlight the row associated with this security group.
 6. At the bottom of the screen, click on the Inbound tab and click the Edit button.
 An 'Edit Inbound Rules' dialog should appear.
 Click Add Rule.
-a.
-Leave the Type as the default of **Custom TCP**.
+    1. Leave the Type as the default of **Custom TCP**.
-b.
-For Port Range, enter **8182**
+    2. For Port Range, enter **8182**
-c.
-For the Source, enter the Security Group ID that was deployed with the Lambda function.
+    3. For the Source, enter the Security Group ID that was deployed with the Lambda function.
 You gathered this in step **3b**.
-d.
-Click Save to add this rule.
+    4. Click Save to add this rule.

 ### Create a Static Website